A character sheet for Final Fantasy VI, originally released for the SNES in North America as Final Fantasy III.

 The Heroine: According to Word Of God, the game wasn't meant to have a main character, as the entire cast was given time to shine.
 Despite this, Terra is considered the central protagonist.
 The plot revolves around her for the first half of the game.
 If you skip recruiting her in the World of Ruin, she still rushes to the final dungeon to take part in the ending sequence.
 She's effectively become the face of the game due to Dissidia.

 Last of Her Kind: Kind of.
 After killing off Kefka, all of the Espers and magic disappeared from the world due to Kefka's death.
-The only reason Terra survived this was because she held onto something in the non-magic realm, thus technically making her the last Esper alive, due to being part Esper.
+The only reason Terra survived this was because she held onto something in the non-magic realm, thus making her the last Esper to survive (depending on how you define the phrase, considering that she is not an esper anymore by this point).

 Magic Knight: She and Celes are the only party members to learn magic naturally, her equipment draw includes swords and heavy armor, the best equipment types in the game, and her stats are all-around high.